Santiago Botero: Results

 Born in Medellín, Colombia, Botero was the World Champion in the individual time trial in 2002.
-His career highlights include a stage win in the Vuelta a Andalucía in 1999, a stage win in the Paris–Nice in 1999, a stage win in the 2000 Tour de France, the mountains classification in the 2000 Tour de France, two stage wins in the Vuelta 2001, the third place in the World Championships in the individual time trial in 2001 and two stage wins and fourth place overall in the 2002 Tour de France.
-Other victories include a stage win in the Clasica Bogota in 1997, a prologue win in the Vuelta a Chile in 1997 and a stage win in GP Mitsubishi in 1998.
+His career highlights include a stage win in the Vuelta a Andalucía in 1999, a stage wins in the Paris–Nice in 1999, a stage wins in the 2000 Tour de France, the mountains classification in the 2000 Tour de France, two stage wins in the Vuelta 2001, the third place in the World Championships in the individual time trial in 2001 and two stage wins and fourth place overall in the 2002 Tour de France.
+Other victories include a stage win in the Clasica Bogota in 1997, a prologue wins in the Vuelta a Chile in 1997 and a stage win in GP Mitsubishi in 1998.
 After joining T-Mobile his accomplishments in the Tour diminished sharply.

-On May 1, 2005 he won the Tour de Romandie in Switzerland, 33 seconds ahead of rising Italian star and favorite for the Giro d'Italia Damiano Cunego.
+On May 1, 2005, he won the Tour de Romandie in Switzerland, 33 seconds ahead of rising Italian star and favorite for the Giro d'Italia Damiano Cunego.
 Romandie is often used as a preparation race for the Giro d'Italia.
 Botero carried that form into the 2005 edition of the Critérium du Dauphiné Libéré when he won the individual time trial ahead of Americans Levi Leipheimer and Lance Armstrong as well as winning the mountainous sixth stage which brought him into second overall in the general classification.

 On February 28, 2007, Botero was presented with his new team UNE Orbitel in Bogota, Colombia.
 He outlined that his ambitions for the year would be to win the Vuelta a Colombia, to be the Colombian national champion and a podium place in the UCI World championships individual time trial event.
 In August, Botero won the Vuelta a Colombia for the first time in his career.
 He dominated the event by winning the prologue and two stages along the way as well as wearing the leaders jersey for most of the race.